-It should be noted that, with a resolution dated 10 October 2006, the Board of Directors placed a limit of one on the maximum number of posts of director or statutory auditor in listed companies that can be regarded as compatible with the role of executive director, and a limit of two on the maximum number of posts of director or statutory auditor in listed companies that can be regarded as compatible with the role of non-executive director.
+It should be noted that by a Resolution dated 28 June 2023, the Board of Directors placed a limit of one on the maximum number of positions of director or statutory auditor in listed companies that can be regarded as compatible with the role of executive director, and a limit of two on the maximum number of positions of director or statutory auditor in listed companies that can be regarded as compatible with the role of executive director, and a limit of two on the maximum number of positions of director or statutory auditor in listed companies that can be regarded as compatible with the role of non-executive director.

-In this regard, the Board of Directors, in its 23 March 2022 meeting, deemed the position of director held by Ms. Mondardini in Hera to be compatible, notwithstanding the fact that she has declared that she holds positions in three listed companies, in consideration of the fact that two of these belong to the same corporate group.
+In this regard, the Board of Directors, in its 26 March 2024 meeting, deemed to be compatible:

+- the position of director held by Ms. Mondardini in Hera, although she declared that she holds positions in three listed companies and in one company of significant size, given that three of these belong to the same corporate group; - the position of director held by Bruno Tani in Hera, although he declared that he holds positions in five listed companies of significant size, given that four of these belong to the same corporate group;